 Logistics Info: Travel & Accommodations, Arrival & Departure (click here)

 Academic Credit: Bachelors, Masters and Doctoral – 4 credits

 Email for more information

-Chartres Community Webinars – Join the faculty and participants in a monthly webinar on the first Sunday of the month for discussions on the topics included in the intensive.
-Register for the Webinars.
+Chartres Community Calls – Join the faculty and participants in a monthly call on the second Sunday of the month for discussions on the topics included in the intensive.
+Register for the Calls.

 The Liberal Art of Grammatica: From Trauma to Transformation